What are locks and why you should be using them?

 Wow, an error was raised, that was expected.
 But first, let me explain one thing: our tabs were holding our version number as 1, and after we updated the first tab, it was increased to 2, and on the second tab, we're still trying to update version 1.
 In other words, we're trying to update a stale object.
 Let's fix this and give a better error message to the user:

 Disclaimer: I know updating Rails default methods is not the best approach, but it fits well for this example

 Let's try to repeat the same scenario again and see how it should work now:

 Fair enough...
 But let's polish this a little bit more.

-On our controller, let's return the newest article's version doing the following:
+On our controller, let's return the latest article version by doing the following:

-And when the user hits the update again, it'll be able to update the registry, finally 🙌😌
+And when the user hits the update again, he'll be able to update the registry, finally 🙌😌

-Rails is fantastic, and how it handle lots of problems for you is incredible.
-Sometimes we don't know some of these awesome features that Rails deliver to us.
-This is one thing that now should be available on your toolbelt if you didn't know about it before.
-I hope that you enjoyed this article and I'm eager to hear you, what are your thoughts?
-Have you ever used this?
-Why?
-I'd love to hear you, please comment bellow and share with your friends.
+Rails is fantastic, and how it handles a lot of the problems for you is incredible.
+Sometimes we don't know some of these awesome features that Rails delivers to us.
+This is one thing that should now be available on your toolbelt if you didn't know about it before.
+I hope that you enjoyed this article and I'm eager to hear from you.
+What are your thoughts?
+Have you ever used this feature?
+And why?
+I'd love to hear your opinions.
+Please comment bellow and share with your friends.
+Thank you!

 Top comments (0)